Industry Trends

 Most entrepreneurs spend so much time planning, building and managing their companies that they don’t actively consider and plan for their ultimate exit.
 Not surprisingly, owners want to sell when the market is hottest, and they are ready to retire.
-Yet life and market cycles rarely coincide.
+However, there are other factors to consider when selecting the best exit strategy for your business.
 The risk is that once your company or its industry peaks, or market trends change which threatens growth, a seller may have missed the most opportune time to sell.
 Don’t wait until the economy or your niche evolves unfavorably, or an unplanned personal issue creates a company crisis.

 Take straightforward but critical pre-emptive actions to prepare your company for a potential transaction.
 Then, create a strategy to match, and set the timeline to meet your determined benchmarks.
 Honestly evaluate your personal goals and issues, as well as your company’s industry and the broader economy.
 Plans are not set in stone and may need revision.
 Consider your desires and circumstances and plan accordingly.
 Early planning will help you determine the right time to sell and put you and your company on the path to a successful sale.